 However, if brokers can’t push into these new areas, they will be forced to over-rely on their existing impaired programs.
 The result is higher costs and stagnation in policyholder acquisition.

-What are insurance brokers’ worst fears?
+What are insurance agents’ worst fears?

 Unfortunately, higher policyholder acquisition costs are only half of the problem.
 Brokers are also rapidly losing commercial customers because many companies are, indeed, going out of business.

 As these businesses shut down, their policies get canceled.
 If you have a significant amount of policyholder churn and not enough new customer acquisition, you risk going out of business too.

 To put it simply, your risks align very closely with how the overall economy performs.
 If you haven’t transitioned to digital, you’ll see little new business coming in and an increasing amount of churn — a recipe for failure.

 Turn the tide: Implement an action plan now

 Take a moment here, step back and understand something crucial: The world has changed permanently.
 While the economy will eventually bounce back over the long haul, customers are canceling in droves right now.
 So, to be proactive and best prepare yourself for success in this new landscape, take a look at these strategies.

 Customers are asking new questions about their policy and wondering whether their coverage is an expense they can justify and whether it still fits their new situation.